andrew-fowler/automation-fundamentals-brownbag/PITCHME.md

 ## Context: Test Pyramid

 ![Image of test pyramid](http://blog.primehammer.com/wp-content/uploads/2017/02/image02-300x259.png)

+_NOTE TO SELF: Need to find/create a better diagram_

 Note:
 The test pyramid is a model often used/abused to describe very different things roughly related to testing.